nvdaaddons/DevGuide/readme.md

 * NVDA basic API (api.py): A collection of core methods used throughout NVDA, such as obtaining focus and navigator object, setting focus and so on.
 See the next list on useful methods from this module.
 * App Module subsystem (appModuleHandler.py, appModules): The subsystem in charge of handling app modules (see chapter on app modules for more information).
 * ARIA support (aria.py): Implements support for Accessible Rich Internet Applications (ARIA).
-* Base object collection (baseObject.py): Contains useful base objects such as scriptable objects (see the chapter on NvDA objects and overlay objects for more information).
+* Base object collection (baseObject.py): Contains useful base objects such as scriptable objects (see the chapter on NVDA objects and overlay objects for more information).
 * Braille input and output subsystem (braille.py, brailleInput.py): Controls braille output to and input from braille displays, needed by braille display driver add-ons.
 * Build-in modules (builtin.py): Allows access to builtin modules when working with add-ons.
 * Configuration (config): Manages configuration and profiles (profiles are available in 2013.3 or later).